 Today, learning for most employees means a time-consuming, unpopular process of selecting videos and seminars from a sea of one-size-fits-all training.

 There's not a trace of individualization.
 In the future, that will change.
-With the help of personalization technology such as the edyoucated platform, learning paths will be directly adapted to employees' prior knowledge and objectives Learning will thus become much more efficient, as only truly relevant materials will make it into the learning path.
+With the help of personalization technology learning paths will be directly adapted to employees' prior knowledge and objectives through skill assessments.
+Learning will thus become much more efficient, as only truly relevant materials will make it into the learning path.

 Where today we learn new skills in sandbox mode and fail to apply them in the complex day-to-day business, in the future we will learn much more directly on the job and be directly supported by mentors and experts.
 This will ensure that what is learned is actually relevant in everyday work and not just learned for the sake of learning.

 Today, we mostly learn in single-player mode, watching videos alone and rarely sharing our knowledge.
 The future is much more collaborative - we'll be much more eager to work in cohorts toward common learning goals and share the results in specifically created learning communities.
 Peer learning will be a much more common practice, than it is today, making the learning process even more interactive.
 Find out more about it in our guide.

 The corporate learning culture must and will change.
 The reason for this are the existing skill gaps.
 Experts associate the solution to this problem with self-directed learning.
 However, employees lack orientation for this due to the large amount of available content and the lack of personalization.
 But it is important to remember the fundamental principles of effective corporate learning.
 In our e-book, we'll explore the basics of corporate learning 101, it includes a 10-step guide on how to get started.
 Whether you're a seasoned training professional or new to the field, this e-book will provide you with the foundation you need to succeed in today's fast-paced business environment.